GaloisInc/what4/README.md

 purpose as the representation language for the Crucible symbolic simulator, and has thus been split out into a separate repository.

-For an overview of What4 and how to use it, check out the package-level [README](what4/README.md).
+For an overview of What4 and how to use it, please see the package-level [README](what4/README.md).